Frequently Asked Questions

 Over the counter teeth whitening kits are store-bought and use a lower concentration gel than both in-office bleaching and take-home kits purchased from your doctor.
 While they are cheaper, they typically are less effective than methods that can be performed by your dentist because of the low concentration gel.
 Additionally, over the counter trays are not custom fit for your teeth, which can result in irritation to your gums while wearing the trays.

-Q: Are implants the right decision for me?
+Are dental implants the right decision for me?

 ||They are integrated into bone and act like a tooth root to support new teeth